 Unlike Apple Headed Chihuahuas, Deer Shaped Chihuahuas can’t participate in dog shows.
 Although this makes them less popular, it doesn’t mean they are without perks.

-The best part about having a Deer Shaped Chihuahua is their strong immunity to health issues.
-While other types of Chihuahuas have underlying health problems, especially Apple Headed Chihuahuas, you’ll have less to worry with this type.
+The best part about having a Deer Head Chihuahua is their strong immunity to health issues.
+While other different types of Chihuahuas have underlying health problems, especially Apple Headed Chihuahuas, you’ll have less to worry with this type.

 Some Other Types

 Size is the major difference between Teacup Chihuahuas and other kinds of Chihuahuas.
 This Chihuahua breed is simply any Chihuahua that weighs less than five pounds and has a height of nine inches (which is where the teacup name comes from).

 A Chihuahua that grows out of the weight and height requirements of a Teacup Chihuahua will no longer be described as one.
 Essentially, you can only classify it as a Teacup Chihuahua once it reaches adulthood.